haratzelepi/Radar-interference-parallel-computing/README.md

 Each run appends benchmark rows to `decision_regions_timing.csv` or `SER_timings.csv`.

-* The decision-regions CPU benchmarks time the ML computation, while CUDA also times copying the matched indices back to the host.
+* CPU benchmarks time the main computation, while CUDA also times copying the results back to the host.
 * The benchmark programs save timing results only; SER-versus-INR data and decision-region visualization data are not exported by these benchmark runs.